juanm07/FifaUT_db-webscraping/README.md

 But if you want to add the rest of the attributes of the players you can do so by adding their XPath along with the others (using the same format).

+If you use Selenium, you'll need a webdriver.
+In my case I used Chrome's webdriver which can be found at https://chromedriver.chromium.org/downloads

 # TODO
 - Use Python Requests module to improve the efficiency of the scripts